itucsdb1965/ATAREM/docs/source/developer/atahan.rst

     cur.close()
     return render_template('stars.html', stars=stars , form=form)

-Reading is implemented with this simple query.
+Reading is implemented with this simple query.In order to show higher priority films query listed as ascending.

 4. Updating
 ~~~~~~~~~~~~~~~~~~~~~~~~